Calculator

 What is 6 months ago from today?

-To find the date 6 months ago, go back to the same day number in the month 6 months prior.
+To find the date 6 months ago, go back to the exact numerical day in the month 6 months prior.
 If today is October 21, 2025, then 6 months ago is April 21, 2025.
-If the day doesn't exist in the target month (like if today was August 31, then 6 months ago would be February, which doesn't have 31 days), use the last day of that month.
+If the day doesn't exist in the target month (e.g., today was August 31, then 6 months ago would be February, which doesn't have 31 days), use the last valid day of that month.

 How do you calculate months between two dates?